 Yes yes!
 I put a plain and simple oatmeal on this blog as well.
 In many places in the world, oatmeal or porridge is a very common breakfast.
 No wonder, as oats are packed with fiber and essential minerals like calcium, iron and zinc.
 Their fiber is known for lowering your blood cholesterol levels.
 But why stopping here and just enjoy them with milk and sugar?
 You can get much more out of your favorite breakfast, by adding some more neat ingredients.
+Giving more variety to it really makes it a nutritious oatmeal that kick-starts your day perfectly.

 By adding some fruit, we can boost the absorption of our minerals through a good dose of vitamin C. Blueberries, or berries in general are a great source for that, especially since they are very high in antioxidants.
 For some variation a banana can be added.
 To round up the amino acids I love to add some soy yogurt, as it represents the counterpart to the oats of the legumes group and builds a “complete” protein.
 (More on that in my article about Protein.)